xerolinux/XeroHub/content/updates/iso-releases/index.md

 - **Stability First**: To keep things as smooth as possible, we're putting the brakes on major tweaks for now, while we do more stability testing.
 However, smaller but super useful changes/tweaks will continue to sneak their way into future releases.

-- **Toolkit Time**: We're shifting focus to our toolkit—making it an ultimate sidekick for both Vanilla ArchLinux users (regardless of your DE or WM preferences) and XeroLinux fans.
+- **Toolkit Time**: We're shifting focus to our toolkit, making it the ultimate sidekick for both **Vanilla ArchLinux** (regardless of your DE or WM preferences) and **XeroLinux** fans.
 This was always the plan: creating something versatile that works beautifully across different setups.

   **Important Note**: Our toolkit is designed to play nicely with *Vanilla* **ArchLinux** and **XeroLinux** itself.
 However, if you're using any derivatives outside these two, things might get a bit complicated due to potential conflicts with existing modifications.